pkkumar1234/3tier_app/README.md

 #############################################################################################################################

-##Deploy node application using dockerfile and commondline
+##Deploy node application using dockerfile and commandline

 1. Create ec2 instance and launch
 2. Install docker